 Forgoing cycling on the third day, we opted for a birding hike in the Leeugamka nature reserve.

 A source of fringe entertainment was provided by our three dogs.
-Bandit, a cross breed loves chasing stones and swimming.
+Bandit, a cross breed, loves chasing stones and swimming.
 The water supply for Weltevrede is a network of lei water canals which were ideal for Bandit to play in and dive for stones.
-Even when we went on our walks, he would splash along with canal instead of walking on the path.
+Even when we went on our walks, he would splash along in canal instead of walking on the path.

 Maya and Scarlett, both terrier breeds love the chase.
 At home they have Vervet Monkeys and porcupines to ‘chase’.
 At Weltevrede there were two cliffs populated with Dassies, or the Rock Hyrax.
 As we walked below the cliffs, they would alarm at us from their safe ledges which worked both terriers up to a frenzy.